PeerHerholz/workshop_IRTG2150/_sources/setup.md

 1. Re-open a new terminal.
    Type `which python` into the terminal and it should return a path (e.g., `/home/$USER/miniconda3/bin/python`).
    - If you do not see a path like this then please try typing `conda init`, closing your terminal, and repeating this step.
-     If your issue is still not resolved skip the following step and contact an instructor on the #help-installation channel of the BHS Slack.
 1. Type the following to remove the installation script that was downloaded:

         rm ./Miniconda3-latest-Linux-x86_64.sh